Neel-108/ruslan-history-tutor/README.md

-RUSLAN — AI History Tutor Bot for Russian Schools
+RUSLAN — AI History Tutor Bot for Russian Students

 RUSLAN is a Telegram bot that helps Russian school students (Grades 6-11) study history within their FGOS curriculum.
 I built this as part of teaching myself how AI systems actually work in production and not just in a notebook, but as a real deployed system.
 I am an electronics engineer.
 I have no formal CS or ML background.
 Everything here was figured out independently.